digiscot/digiscot-website/pages/evolution/digital-pioneers/diwc.md

 excerpt: Some fantastic stories of digital use across the Scottish third sector.
 Read on to be inspired.
 submenu: evolution-digital-pioneers
 pioneer-title: Dundee International Women's Centre
-pioneer-excerpt: DIWC tell us what digital tools they’ve been using to share #womenofdundee campaign learner stories & generate lots of engagement.
+pioneer-excerpt: DIWC tell us what digital tools they’ve been using to share learner stories & generate lots of engagement.
 image: diwc.png
 website: http://diwc.co.uk/
 email: mail@diwc.co.uk